About

 My research lies at the intersection of scientific machine learning (SciML) and numerical methods.

-I implement and run computations on HPC clusters (Rice NOTs) and have experience with GPU computing and distributed algorithms from my internship at Lawrence Livermore National Laboratory.
+I implement and run computations on HPC clusters (Rice NOTs) and have experience with GPU computing and distributed algorithms from internships at Sandia National Laboratories and Lawrence Livermore National Laboratory.

 Earlier interests in porous media and fracture modeling continue to influence my perspective on multiscale, multiphysics problems.

-My research is supported by the NDSEG Fellowship (Department of Defense) and GEM Fellowship (sponsored by MIT Lincoln Laboratory).
-You can explore my ongoing projects and research on the Research page.
+My research is supported by the NDSEG Fellowship (Department of Defense), GEM Fellowship (sponsored by MIT Lincoln Laboratory), and the Ken Kennedy Institute ExxonMobil Graduate Fellowship.
+You can explore my ongoing projects, thesis, and related publications on the Research page.

 Experience